Skip to product information

 Yves Tanguy’s Surrealist pictures transport viewers into dreamlike, abstract landscapes filled with mysterious forms and luminous colour.
 His work evokes a sense of otherworldly wonder, blending organic shapes and imaginative symbolism to challenge perceptions of reality and space.

-This download features 10 hi-res images, in JPEG format, by the French Surrealist artist Yves Tanguy.
+This download features 10 hi-res images in JPEG format by the French Surrealist artist Yves Tanguy.

-The images are all 600dpi and range in size from 3367 pixels wide/tall to 6363 pixels wide/tall.
+The images are all 600dpi and range in size from 3367 to 6363 pixels wide/tall.

 The pictures are out of copyright and in the public domain, so you are free to use them in whatever way you’d like, including commercial use.